e271828e/Flight.jl/prototypes/cellstore_bench/README.md

 - On `Dual8` the *ratio* narrows (3.5× at N = 200) but the shape is the point:
   C2 saturates near 9 s from N ≈ 50 — bounded by chunk-type count, not by model size — while C1 keeps climbing.
-C2's nominal and Dual activations for a C172X-scale model both land in single-digit seconds, which makes §12.7's mitigation ladder optional rather than load-bearing.
+C2's nominal and Dual activations for a C172X-scale model both land in single-digit seconds, which makes §9.7's mitigation ladder optional rather than load-bearing.
 - **Gate 3** follows: C2's per-entry cost is flat (~7.1 ns nominal, ~48 ns
   Dual); C1's degrades with model size (5.0 → 48.9 ns nominal) as 400+ distinct
   bodies and a pointer chase per gather bite.
 Snapshot runtime ties.

-Recorded as decision row 162; §12.7 amended.
+Recorded as D-162; §9.7 amended.

 ## The model